Creating Palettes

 There are several ways to create a new palette:

-• Extract from composition.
-Use the More menu to extract colors from existing layers (see Functions Reference).
+- Extract from current work.
+Use the More menu to extract colors from the current comp, document, or selection (see Functions Reference).

 New palettes are named automatically using the prefix configured in settings (default: “Palette 1”, “Palette 2”, etc.).
 Rename any palette by clicking its name in the top bar.